Independent Autopsy Shows Andrew Brown Jr. Shot 5 Times, Including Back of Head

-An independent autopsy shows that Andrew Brown Jr., a Black man killed by deputies in North Carolina, was shot five times, including in the back of the head, attorneys for the man's family announced Tuesday.
+Andrew Brown Jr., a Black man killed by deputies in North Carolina, was shot five times, including in the back of the head, according to an independent autopsy report released Tuesday by his family's attorneys.

-A pathologist hired by Brown’s family examined his body and noted four wounds to the right arm and one to the head, attorney Wayne Kendall said during a news conference.
+The details about Brown's wounds emerged amid increasing calls for the public release of body camera footage of last week's shooting.
+A court hearing on access to the video was scheduled for Wednesday.

-"This, in fact, was a fatal wound to the back of Mr. Brown's head as he was leaving the site trying to evade being shot at by these particular law enforcement officers that we believe did nothing but a straight up execution," Kendall told reporters.
+The autopsy was performed Sunday by a pathologist hired by Brown's family.
+The exam noted four wounds to the right arm and one to the head.
+The state’s autopsy has not been released yet.

 Brown's son Khalil Ferebee questioned why deputies had to shoot so many times at a man who, he said, posed no threat.